 Environment and Human Health

 The interconnectedness of life on earth means that nothing we put into the ecosystem simply disappears.
 In other words, what we do to the planet, we do to ourselves.
 Pollutants reach humans through the food we eat, the water we drink, and the air we breathe and endanger our health in both immediate and long-lasting ways.
-According to the Natural Resources Defense Council, outdoor air pollution alone is associated with over one million deaths and countless illnesses each year across the globe.
-Children are especially susceptible to toxins like mercury and pesticides.
+Outdoor air pollution alone is associated with more than one million deaths and countless illnesses each year across the globe.
+Children and the elderly - the most vulnerable members of our society - are especially susceptible to toxins like mercury and pesticides.

-Pesticides used in food production and antibiotics in livestock contaminate don’t disappear when they hit the store shelves: they go directly into the food we eat.
+Pesticides and other chemicals used in food production don’t disappear when they hit the store shelves: they go directly into the food we eat.
 Not only do these modern additives degrade the soil quality of our farmland and harm the pollinators that help grow our food, they can lead to cancer and antibiotic resistance in the people who eat them.
-Even pesticides like DDT that have been banned for decades can be found in urine samples of nearly every person in the U.S. today.
+Of the more than 80,000 chemicals currently used in the United States, most haven't been adequately tested for their effects on human health.

-The human body is largely water – up to 70% water, in fact.
-Add that to the reality that only 2% of water on the planet is drinkable and it becomes clear why protecting our water supply is so important.
+The human body is mostly water – up to 70% water, in fact.
+Add that to the reality that only 2.5% of water on the planet is drinkable and it becomes clear why protecting our water supply is so important.
 Although the Clean Water and Safe Drinking Water Acts are meant to keep toxins out of our water, many still slip by both our policy safeguards and our physical filtration systems.
+Currently, many of the protections America put in place to ensure clean, safe water are under threat.
 Fracking for natural gas, which has contaminated groundwater, has led to health problems in communities where those resources are being extracted.
 Polluted runoff from cities and farms flows into the rivers we draw much of our drinking water from and ends up in our bodies.